ireaneus/CDI/PersonalStatement.md

 - **Sovereignty and Unconditional Nature**: God's decrees are unconditional, independent of human action, and established by His sovereign will.
   *"He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will."* **(Ephesians 1:5)**
+  *For truly * in this city there were gathered together against Your holy servant Jesus, whom You anointed, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, to do whatever Your hand and Your purpose predestined to occur.* **(Acts 4:27-28)**
   *"All the inhabitants of the earth are accounted as nothing, but He does according to His will in the host of heaven."* **(Daniel 4:35)**

-- **Inevitability and Efficacy of God's Will**:  The decrees of God are by His sovereign will, and nothing can hinder them. *'Whatever the Lord pleases, He does, in heaven and in earth, in the seas and in all deeps.'* **(Psalm 135:6)**
+- **Inevitability and Efficacy of God's Will**:  The decrees of God are by His sovereign will, and nothing can hinder them.
+  *'Whatever the Lord pleases, He does, in heaven and in earth, in the seas and in all deeps.'* **(Psalm 135:6)**
+  *For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.* **(Eph.
+2:10)**
   *"For who can resist His will?"* **(Romans 9:19)**
   *"My counsel shall stand, and I will accomplish all my purpose."* **(Isaiah 46:10, ESV)**